What is HR Analytics

-2. Capability Analytics: Undoubtedly, the success of any business to an extent depends on the level of expertise of the employees and their skills.
+2. Capability: Undoubtedly, the success of any business to an extent depends on the level of expertise of the employees and their skills.
 Capability analytics refers to the talent management process that helps you identify the core competencies of your workforce.

 Once you know what those capabilities are, you can set them as a benchmark and compare them to the capabilities of your workforce and measure any gaps.

-3. Organizational Culture Analytics: Culture is not only notorious to pinpoint but also, tough to change.
+3. Organizational Culture: Culture is not only notorious to pinpoint but also, tough to change.
 It is often the collective unspoken rules, systems, and patterns of human behavior that make up for the culture of your organization or business.

 Organizational culture analytics is a process of assessing and understanding better the culture at your workplace.
 When you know what is the culture of your organization, you can then evaluate and keep a track of the changes you might observe.
 Tracking culture changes helps to understand the early signs if the culture is getting toxic.

-4. Capacity Analytics: It’s true, capacity affects revenue.
+4. Capacity: It’s true, capacity affects revenue.
 The aim of capacity analytics is to establish how operationally efficient is your workforce.
-For example, in an organization that specializes in designing clothes, people are spending too many times on meetings and discussions than spending that time in more profitable work, or are individuals way too casual about their tasks?
+For example, in an organization that specializes in designing clothes, people are spending too much time on meetings and discussions than spending that time in more profitable work, or are individuals way too casual about their tasks?
 This behavioral analysis is capacity analytics that determines how much capacity they as individuals have to grow.

 To get started with HR analytics, a human resource manager needs to map and collect all the relevant data.
 For example, consider hypothetically, you want to measure the impact of employee engagement on the financial performance of the organization.